 People may say anything at any time.
-The use of any of the above is not automatic proof of narcissism.
-But if they are used consistently, it pay to be aware and not allow yourself to act against your better judgment.
+The use of any of the phrases below is not automatic proof of narcissism.
+If used consistently, these phrases warrant awareness.
+Never act against your better judgment.

 Narcissists Are Remarkably Predictable